Political Science - Bachelor of Arts

 Political Science Honours

 The Bachelor of Arts (BA) Political Science Honours degree program requires students to complete 120 credits of non-duplicative coursework.
-The Political Science Honours program is comprised of 33 credits designated as Specific Honours Requirements (including a 3-credit thesis course), 33 Honours Options, and 54 Options courses taken from outside POLS.
+The Political Science Honours program is comprised of 36 credits designated as Specific Honours Requirements (including a 6-credit thesis course), 27 Honours Options, and 57 Options courses taken from outside POLS.
+Students can complete up to 6 credits of AEPS or URBW to fulfill the General Honours Requirements.

 For consideration of admittance/acceptance into Political Science Honours, students must present the following: